nrwl/nx/docs/shared/concepts/inferred-tasks.md

 ### 2. Create an Inferred Task

-The plugin then creates tasks with a name that you specified in the plugin's configuration in `nx.json`.
+The plugin then configures tasks with a name that you specified in the plugin's configuration in `nx.json`.
 The settings for the task are determined by the tool configuration.

 The `@nx/webpack` plugin creates tasks named `build`, `serve` and `preview` by default and it automatically sets the task caching settings based on the values in the webpack configuration files.